 When you think of Digital Marketing or more importantly SEO over the last couple of years.
 What do you think of the most?
 Times change and things change!
 The platforms you were using a few years ago have evolved, which definitely includes Google.
 One thing we know is that when the search engine changes it’s time for search engine optimization (SEO) to change.
 Have you heard of semantic search?
 Not Yet?

 The actual truth is that search doesn’t change that often and when it does, it’s not a big change.
-Some things you read from years ago apply to SEO today and will remain relevant for a while.
+Some things you read years ago apply to SEO today and will remain relevant for a while.

 As we all know there is a gradual change in trends and an evolution in tactics.
 Matchbox Design Group has decided to round a big change that we feel will affect your rankings and express it in this blog.
-This is one of the most important SEO actions you can take to make sure your overall marketing aligns with where search is going.
+This is one of the most important SEO actions you can take to make sure your overall marketing aligns with where the search is going.

 If you pay attention to these steps you can take with how you write and who/what you are writing for.
 You will be able to stay ahead of the changes and future-proof your rankings.

 Start Targeting Topics, Not Phrases: Adapt To Semantic Search – LSI Keywords

 The biggest search engine in the world, Google, is no question a semantic search engine.
 This means Google is finding sites for visitors that have the meaning they are looking for.
 Google is able to connect its users with the best page out there, that can answer their questions.
 Google is taking a step past, simply connecting words and letters that you typed into a box and finding the meaning within your search.

 For you to adapt to this, it’s in your best interest to start targeting broader topics and not just specific phrases.
 Be sure to spread your meaning out, use related phrases and terms that cover other things that are linked semantically.